 That’s a great fare, but there was one problem.
 The GBP-USD exchange rate when I booked this ticket in late July was roughly £1 = $1.32.
 The US dollar translation equated to approximately £467.
 That’s either an awful exchange rate, or Norwegian just charges American customers higher fares, I thought, but guess I should just be happy about flying home in Business Class for $616.
 Right?

-Well, I then remembered that every time I browsed to the norwegian.com website, it asked me to choose my preferred language.
+Well, I then remembered that every time I browsed to the norwegian.com website, it asked me to choose my preferred language If you do not fully understand the language in which the fare is described, do not rush in to booking it, we used this translation agency with great success avoiding any surprise.
 And then I noticed this drop-down menu at the bottom of the screen:

 Just for kicks, I decided to switch to UK English to see what would happen.
 Bingo!
 The £399 fare shown on Matrix now appeared.